Quenched properties of the Spectral Form Factor: Ensembles and definitions

 \section{Ensembles and definitions}

 We will consider the Spectral Form Factor (SFF) for different ensembles of matrices.

-In the hermitian case, given a matrix (Hamiltonian) $H$ and its set of ${\mathcal D}$ eigenvalues $\{ E_i \}$, the SFF is defined as follows: \beq \eeq where we generally introduce a finite inverse temperature $\beta$.
+In the hermitian case, given a matrix (Hamiltonian) $H$ and its set of ${\mathcal D}$ eigenvalues $\{ E_i \}$, the partition function $Z$ and the SFF are defined as follows: \beq \eeq where we generally introduce a finite inverse temperature $\beta$.
 At $\beta=0$ the SFF is simply the Fourier transform of the two point correlation function between energy levels $\langle \rho(E)\rho(E')\rangle$.
 At finite temperature it can be viewed as the modulus squared of the partition function for complex (inverse) temperature $\beta+i\,t$.
-Note that sometimes in the literature different normalizations are chosen but here we chose to identify it with $|Z(\beta+i t)|^2$ without any normalization.
-For matrices belonging to the Gaussian Orthogonal Ensemble (GOE) or Gaussian Unitary Ensemble (GUE) it is well known that the average of SFF given in Eq.~\eqref{Def_GOE} shows~\cite{haake2018quantum} \begin{itemize} \item A {\it slope} at early times (due to uncorrelated contributions) \item A {\it ramp} at intermediate times (associated with the onset of long-range level repulsion) \item A {\it plateau} at late times (signaling saturation and the discreteness of the spectrum). \end{itemize} As we discuss later, the transition between the early time slope and the ramp at time $t = t_{dip}$ is the point where the fluctuations of $Z(\beta+i t)$ dominate with respect to its average.
+Note that sometimes in the literature different normalizations are chosen but here we chose to identify it with $|Z(\beta+i t)|^2$ without any normalization. { One is typically interested in the average SFF and can furthuer define the connected SFF as \beq \eeq } For matrices belonging to the Gaussian Orthogonal Ensemble (GOE) or Gaussian Unitary Ensemble (GUE) it is well known that the average of SFF given in Eq.~\eqref{Def_GOE} shows(see e.g.~\cite{haake2018quantum} {or \cite{Forrester_2024_RWalk} and references therein for a detailed formal approach on analytics of the SFF}): \begin{itemize} \item A {\it slope} at early times (due to uncorrelated contributions) \item A {\it ramp} at intermediate times (associated with the onset of long-range level repulsion) \item A {\it plateau} at late times (signaling saturation and the discreteness of the spectrum). \end{itemize} As we discuss later, the transition between the early time slope and the ramp at time $t = t_{dip}$ is the point where the fluctuations of $Z(\beta+i t)$ dominate with respect to its average.
 For the sake of completeness, we give here the analytical expression for the GUE \cite{haake2018quantum} (see \cite{Br_zin_1997} for the exact expression):